wg-osr/walkerga.github.io/list/spell-catastrophe.md

 </details>
 <details markdown="1">
 <summary><b>7.
 Zoophobia</b></summary>
 Every animal could be an animorph in disguise!
-You cannot cast spell in the presence of an animal.
+You cannot cast spells in the presence of an animal.
 You must save vs [fear](/2020/11/10/extra-rules/#conditions) when you witness a creature shapeshifting.
 </details>
 <details markdown="1">
 <summary><b>8.
 Lycanthropy</b></summary>